JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.endStudyAjax`

-Since version 3.9.7, it was renamed to `jatos.endStudyWithoutRedirect`, but the old one is kept for backward compatibility.
-Use `jatos.endStudyWithoutRedirect` instead.
+As of version 3.9.7, this function has been renamed to `jatos.endStudyWithoutRedirect`.
+While the old name is retained for backward compatibility, please use the new name for future development.

 -----